 - 4-6 Fresh Lemons

-How to Use All-Natural Disinfectant Spray
+How to Use Homemade Disinfectant Spray

-- Pour the lemon cleaner into a spray bottle and spray directly on areas you want to disinfect including countertops, cutting boards, toilet seats, floors, and more!
+- After removing all visible dirt and soils with a damp cloth, spray the lemon cleaner directly onto solid surfaces you want to disinfect including countertops, cutting boards, toilet seats, floors, and more!

 - Allow the disinfectant at least 10 seconds of dwell time to kill germs.
 (Dwell time is the amount of time a cleaner must stay wet on a surface to be effective.
 According to the CDC, ethanol can kill Serratia marcescens, E, coliand Salmonella typhosa in 10 seconds.)

 Like my green cleaning tutorials?
 Sign up for my newsletter below and never miss a thing!

 Hi!
 Great site!
 I’m making the sanitizer this weekend.
 Question: is it too acidic to use on granite or stone countertops or should it be fine?
 Ill be making mine with vodka and lemon peels.

 Thanks, Tina!
 I prefer to use my easy all-purpose cleaner on granite to protect the finish.
 It’s super mild and easy to make.